Artisans' Co-Op Showcases Handmade Treasures in Bodega

-A small storefront in the sleepy coastal village of Bodega houses a treasure-trove of hand-made delights.
-From watercolors to glass jewelry, footwear to pottery, scarves to baskets, and more, the Artisan's Co-Op showcases the diverse work of as many as 50 local artists and artisans.
+A former livery stable in the sleepy coastal village of Bodega houses a treasure-trove of handmade delights.
+From watercolors to glass jewelry, footwear to pottery, scarves to baskets, and more, the Artisans' Co-Op showcases the diverse work of more than 50 local artists and artisans.

 Wander the store and you'll find Cant's handspun yarn in many fibers, both undyed and dyed, from her own sheep.
 She also takes special orders for yarn or woven items.

-The total number of artists participating in the co-op varies, but currently there are about 50.
+The total number of artists participating in the co-op varies, but typically there are 50 or more.
 Most are consignment members, meaning they pay the shop a percentage of any of their work that sells.
-About a dozen are full members who, instead of paying a percentage, volunteer their time to run the store.
+About a dozen or so are full members who, instead of paying a percentage, volunteer their time to run the store.

-Which means any time you drop by the Artisan's Co-Op (it's open daily 11 a.m. to 5 p.m.) you'll be greeted by one of the artists whose work is on display.
+Which means any time you drop by the Artisans' Co-Op, you'll be greeted by one of the artists whose work is on display.
 If things are a bit slow, chances are that artist or artisan may be working on a project while waiting for customers.

-And the members do artist demonstrations on the first Saturday of each month.
-If the weather permits, you'll find someone under a big umbrella out front, possibly operating a pottery or spinning wheel, weaving a basket, or demonstrating shoemaking tools or watercolor techniques.
+The members do artist demonstrations at times, possibly operating a pottery or spinning wheel in the store, weaving a basket, or demonstrating shoemaking tools or watercolor techniques.

 "Whatever our particular art is, we try to share that," said Angél Fiorito-Leddy, owner of WindWalker handmade footwear.
 "We're a dedicated group of local artists who have this vision to continue to offer handmade art."